SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 # (option 2) genext2fs
 brew install genext2fs

+# for kernel debugging, on Apple Silicon
+brew install x86_64-elf-gdb
 ```

 If you have Xcode version 13 or older, also install a newer host compiler from homebrew.
 Xcode 14 is known to work.